 This card has a competitive rate of 1.5% cash back, which you can redeem for cash, merchandise or gift cards, with no rewards limits.

-New cardholders can also earn a $250 bonus after spending $2,500 within the first 90 days of opening an account.
+For a limited time, new cardholders can also earn a $150 bonus cash back after spending $2,000 on eligible purchases within 90 days of opening an account.